trevnorris/buffer-dispose/README.md

 ## buffer-dispose

+If this is so dangerous why should you use it?
+Because it can drastically increase throughput by relieving pressure from the garbage collector.

 This is what's left of an attempt to allow users to manually free memory attached to a Buffer instance.
 It was too precarious to do in core, so now I'm making my efforts available here.